bitcoin-abe/bitcoin-abe/README.txt

 compatibility with it but uses a completely new implementation.

-This program depends on Python Crypto modules (Debian package python-crypto) and a database such as Sqlite (python-pysqlite2) or PostgreSQL.
+This program depends on Python Crypto modules (Debian package python-crypto) and a database such as SQLite (python-pysqlite2) or PostgreSQL.
 Other SQL databases may work with minor changes.
 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs.